 Starting in Android 4.2 and higher, the Developer options is hidden by default.
 To make it available, go to Settings > About phone, and tap the Build number item seven times to reveal the Developer Options tab:

 Once the Developer Options tab is available under Settings > System, open it to reveal developer settings:

 This is the place to enable developer options such as USB debugging and stay awake mode.

 Install USB Drivers

-This step is not necessary for OS X. Just connect the device to the the Mac with a USB cable.
+This step is not necessary for macOS, just connect the device to the Mac with a USB cable.

 It may be necessary to install some extra drivers before a Windows computer will recognize an Android device connected by USB.

 These are the steps to set up a Google Nexus device and are provided as a reference.
 Steps for your specific device may vary, but will follow a similar pattern.
 Search the internet for your device if you have trouble.